 For more information about the Federal Hazardous Materials Regulations contact the FMCSA at (800) 832-5660 or the PUCO at (800) 686-PUCO (7826).

 CMVs carrying hazardous materials must operate and park in compliance with the laws and regulations of the jurisdiction in which they are operating.
 Hazardous materials carriers should become familiar with these regulations and follow them at all times.

 CMVs cannot be parked on or within five feet of the traveled portion of a public street or highway.
-Private property owners must be aware of the fact that a hazardous material is on board the CMV and provide their consent to have it parked on their land.
-Additionally, vehicles cannot be parked within 300 feet of a bridge, tunnel, dwelling, or place where people work, congregate, or assemble, except when necessary to fulfill the operation.
+Private property owners must be aware of the fact that a hazardous material is on board the CMV and provide their consent to have it parked on their property.
+Additionally, vehicles cannot be parked within 300 feet of a bridge, tunnel, dwelling or place where people work, congregate or assemble, except when necessary to fulfill the operation.